boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 ## Easy Test Drive

+**Note: the test drive doesn't work in Safari yet.
+Please use Chrome or Firefox for now!**

 Use the following test drive to launch a temporary Kubernetes cluster with the tutorial running in it:

 <script>